UCI-CARL/CARLsim4/README.md

 on googltest please visit the website at https://code.google.com/p/googletest/.
 For a quick primer, visit: https://code.google.com/p/googletest/wiki/Primer.

-To use the googletest framework, you must first download googletests and point to the googletest directory.
-One must link to the correct library (either gtest.a or gtest_main.a) and include the correct headers during compilation.
-Please see the test/CARLsim-app/Makefile for examples of how to compile your tests.

 After google tests has been installed:

-1) From the main directory of the CARLsim installation, type:
+1) From the carlsim/test directory of the CARLsim installation, type:

 ```
 make carlsim_tests